 Evans scores 25 as No. 20 VCU drubs Alabama State 78-62

+RICHMOND, Va. -- The players at VCU are making no apologies for what has largely been a soft schedule to date, save for a visit from then-ranked LSU.

-RICHMOND, Va.
-(AP) -- Marcus Evans scored 25 points and No. 20 VCU closed the first half on a big run in a 78-62 victory against Alabama State on Monday night.
+"These games prepare us for what we are about to face in the next month," Isaac Vann said after Marcus Evans scored 25 points and No. 20 VCU closed the first half on a big run in a 78-62 victory against Alabama State on Monday night.
+It was the Rams' third blowout victory in a row, all at the Siegel Center.

+That all changes starting Friday, when the Rams will face Purdue in the Emerald Coast Classic, then either Florida State or No. 17 Tennessee the next day.

 Tobi Ewuosho scored 17 points and Kevion Stewart 14 for Alabama State (0-5), which has played three AP Top 25 teams in its first five games.